mkmark/x4-notes/README.md

 ### boarding

-- prepare a ship with large crew, for example Shuyaku Vanguard, disarm all turrents, remove all cargo drones.
+- prepare a ship with a large crew, for example, Shuyaku Vanguard, disarm all turrets, and remove all cargo drones.
-- buy marines from VIG shipyard, note thet crew can be transferred over distance so you don't the boarding ship be the actual buyer
+- buy marines from VIG shipyard, note that crew can be transferred over distance so you don't have the boarding ship be the actual buyer
   - transfer all the marines with 1.3 star and sell the rest, repeat until you have a full ship of 1.3 star marines
 - good boarding targets include TER intervention corps Asgard and Tokyo, petrol Asgard as the Moon gate (to Venus)
-- Treval mode fly by target right beneath its belly, pause, lauch marines with both conditions set to 'very strong', unpause.
+- treval mode fly by target right beneath its belly, pause, launch marines with both conditions set to 'very strong', unpause.
 If you bump into the target, pause and deactivate fly assistance then unpause
-- remove the boarding command from the ship, fly to safe area
+- remove the boarding command from the ship, fly to a safe area

 see also